acornelissen/acornelissen.github.io/writing/ph/110conversion.md

 This has been a very fulfilling project that has come a long way, but it's not done yet.
 As tidy as it is, it's not very ergonomic, especially with the hinges sticking out like that.

-Next is a grip for the right-hand side (with a place to mount a cable release), and after that I plan to make an adapter for the flash-shoe.
+Next up is an adapter that will allow you to mount both an external light meter, light the Reveni Labs Meter, as well as a flash woth a proper hotshoe.
 So check back as I will update this build guide as I add parts!